Technical Documentation: What It Is and How to Do It Well

 Technical documentation refers to comprehensive written guides and materials that explain the design, development, and usage of a system, software, or product, facilitating understanding, troubleshooting, and maintenance for users, developers, and other stakeholders.

-What Is Technical Documentation
+What Is Technical Documentation?

-The quality of technical documentation can greatly affect the user experience and productivity, irrespective of whether these users are your external customers or internal employees.
+The quality of technical documentation can greatly impact the user experience and productivity, irrespective of whether these users are your external customers or internal employees.
 Here are a few other reasons why you should focus on creating good technical documentation:

 • Empowers users and developers: Clear instructions enable users to maximize product potential and equip developers with the knowledge to maintain and improve it.